kaifishr/kaifishr.github.io/_posts/2021-12-10-relevance-propagation-pytorch.md

 This post presents a very basic and unsupervised implementation of Layer-wise Relevance Propagation ([Bach et al.][bach2015], [Montavon et al.][montavon2019]) in PyTorch for VGG networks from PyTorch's Model Zoo.
 Implementation is applicable to networks with ReLU activation functions.

 I used [this][montavon_gitlab] tutorial as a starting point for my implementation.
-I tried to make the code easy to understand but also easy to extend as this implementation is primarily intended to get you started with LRP.
+I tried to make the code easy to understand as this implementation is primarily intended to get you started with LRP.
+I also focued a bit on modularity allowing the code to be easily extensible, which should help to use it for other projects.

 Tutorial treats many layers differently and uses a bunch of hyperparameters.
 I'm not a friend of hyperparamters.
 Therefore I implemented a version that comes without hyperparameters and that treats each layer equally.